AxelFotso/Regression-Hoeffding-Tree/README.md

 # My approach
 My approach to solve this problem was firstly to read and understand the [algorithm description](/elena_ikonomovska.pdf) and then to translate [the original java implementation](/JavaRegressionHoeffdingTree.java) into a [Python](/JavaRegressionHoeffdingTree.py) source code.
+# TO DO : Implementation of the evaluation framework ...